Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 • Peptides: Support collagen without retinoid risks

-• Glycerin: Basic moisturizer that's completely safe
+• Glycerin: Basic moisturizer that is completely safe

 Sample Pregnancy-Safe Routine